Boost Student Literacy Skills with Questions for Reading Comprehension

 - What will happen next?
 How do you know?

-- Do you think the characters will have to face any problems/conflicts?
+- Will the characters have to face any problems/conflicts?
 How do you know?

 - What do you think will happen at the end of the story?
 What makes you think this?